guildai/guild.ai/pages/index.md

   </div>
   <div class="col-lg-8">
     <p>

-      Guild helps you <strong>train better models in less time</strong>.
-Effective machine learning is a function of systematic experimentation &mdash; one experiment leads to another as you deepen your understanding.
-The faster and more effective you can apply experiments, the sooner you'll complete your work.
+      Guild helps you <strong>train better models</strong> in less time.
+Effective machine learning is a function of systematic experimentation.
+One experiment leads to another as you deepen your understanding.
+The faster you apply experiments, the sooner you complete your work.

     </p>
   </div>
 </div>